Classy Ceballos stepping out of the shadows at Arsenal | Goal.com

 But he has done the exact opposite.
 He has forced his way back into the side, showcasing his quality on the pitch and a real intent to fight for his place when off it.

 Arteta called for him to show he warranted a place in the side and Ceballos has answered that call.
-A few weeks ago he was facing a fight to salvage his loan spell in north London, now he is revelling centre-stage once again.
+A few weeks ago he was facing a fight to salvage his loan spell in north London, now he is revelling in centre stage once again.